pijbal2/DSPProject/README.md

 The main file has the main transformations I had done to the pet files, as well as with files about buildings with three or more flats / two or less flats there and tne population file, which was transformed in a different file (PopulationDataTransforms).
 All the model stuff is in the file MLPetData.py

+Some simple visualizations were also done in the Power BI file.